MicrosoftDocs/fabric-docs/docs/onelake/onelake-shortcuts.md

 > [!NOTE]
 > S3 shortcuts are read-only.
 They don't support write operations regardless of the permissions for the IAM user.

-## Shortcut Delegation
+## How shortcuts utilize Shared Cloud Connections

-Delegation is handled through the use of Shared Cloud Connections.
+Shortcut authorization delegation is handled through the use of Shared Cloud Connections.
 When creating a new ADLS or S3 shortcut, a user either creates a new connection or selects an existing connection for the data source.
 When a connection is set for a shortcut, this is considered a “bind” operation.
 Only users with permission on the connection can perform the bind operation.
 If a user doesn't have permissions on the connection, they can't create new shortcuts using that connection.

 ## Permissions

 Permissions for shortcuts are governed by a combination of the permissions in the shortcut path and the target path.
-When a user accesses a shortcut, the most restrictive permission of the two location is applied.
-Therefore, a user that has read/write permissions in the Lakehouse but only read permissions in the shortcut target won't be allowed to write to the shortcut’s target path.
+When a user accesses a shortcut, the most restrictive permission of the two locations is applied.
+Therefore, a user that has read/write permissions in the Lakehouse but only read permissions in the shortcut target won't be allowed to write to the shortcut target path.
 Likewise, a user that only has read permissions in the Lakehouse but read/write in the shortcut target will also not be allowed to write to the shortcut target path.

 ## Workspace roles